klavinslab/aquaverse/docs/designer/index.md

 Move them so that "Rehydrate Primer" is above "Order Primer".

 > Note: The flow of information in an Aquarium plan is from the bottom of the screen to the top.
-> Thus, the goal of your plan should be put at the top of the workspace and then first operations to be performed should be put at the bottom of the workspace.
+> Thus, the goal of your plan should be put at the top of the workspace and the first operations to be performed should be put at the bottom of the workspace.

 Selected operations will appear light blue.
 When you select an operation, information about the operation and how to use it will be shown in the left sidebar when the "Node" tab is selected.